Shrine of Remembrance: Post World War II: 1945–1985

-Redevelopment: 2002 – present
+Redevelopment: 2002–present

+Visitor Centre and Garden Courtyard

 Restoration work on the terraces surrounding the Shrine during the 1990s raised once again the possibility of taking advantage of the space under the Shrine: as the Shrine had been built on a hollow artificial hill, the undercroft (although at the time filled with rubble from the construction) provided a large space for development.
-At a planned cost of $5.5 million, the new development was intended to provide a visitor's centre, administration facilities and an improved access to the Shrine's crypt, as many of the remaining veterans and their families found the stairs at the traditional ceremonial entrance difficult to climb.
+At a planned cost of $5.5 million, the new development was intended to provide a visitor centre, administration facilities and an improved access to the Shrine's crypt, as many of the remaining veterans and their families found the stairs at the traditional ceremonial entrance difficult to climb.
 In redeveloping the site, special consideration was given to the positioning of the new entrance.
 The original plan was to use a tunnel from the east, but this was discarded as it had "no sense of ceremony".
 Instead it was decided to develop two new courtyards, and place the new gallery under the northern steps.

 Construction commenced in 2002, with the design by Melbourne architects Ashton Raggatt McDougall, and the new areas were opened in August 2003.
-The completed project was awarded the Victorian Architecture Medal by the Royal Australian Institute of Architects in 2004.
+At the 2004 Victorian Architecture Awards the completed project was presented the Victorian Architecture Medal (highest award), the Melbourne Prize and the John George Knight Award for heritage architecture.
+Later in 2004 the project was also presented the Walter Burley Griffin Award for Urban Design by the Australian Institute of Architects at their annual national awards.

-After this construction was complete, there were still more calls to further develop the site, and especially to provide facilities for education about the wars.
+After construction was complete, there were still calls to further develop the site, and especially to provide facilities for education about the wars.
 A $62 million proposal was presented in 2006, incorporating a museum and an underground carpark.
 Designed once again by Ashton Raggatt McDougall, the proposal was opposed by local residents and some council members, and ran into significant funding problems when the Federal Government decided not to provide funding.

+Galleries of Remembrance

 In 2012 the Victorian Government announced that $22.5 million would be allocated to redevelop the Shrine's undercroft and extend it to the south.
-The new exhibition space, known as the "Galleries of Remembrance", was opened on Remembrance Day in 2014.
+The same architects used on the 2003 visitors centre, Ashton Raggatt Macdougall, were engaged to design the new extension.
+The new exhibition space, known as the 'Galleries of Remembrance', was opened on Remembrance Day in 2014.
 A lifeboat from the ship SS Devanha, deployed during the landing at Anzac Cove at the start of the Gallipoli Campaign in 1915, is a centrepiece of the new development.

+The architecture of the Galleries project was highly awarded at the Victorian Architecture Awards in 2015, winning the Victorian Architecture Medal (highest award), the William Wardell Award for Public Architecture, the Melbourne Prize, John George Knight Award for heritage architecture and the Urban Design Architecture Award.
+Later in 2015 the project was also awarded the Sir Zelman Cowen Award for Public Architecture by the Australian Institute of Architects at the national architecture awards.